 The Chief Risk and Compliance Officer will make the necessary disclosures to funders (e.g., USAID) and regulators.
 Specific examples of conflicts and the approval requirements are set forth below.
 Approval requirements vary depending on the level of risk incurred.

 Transacting business can create conflicts.
-Examples include hiring a company that is owned by a relative; entering into a partnership with a company that you own or control or your relatives own or control; or giving business to a close personal friend.
-If money flows between Winrock and the conflicted entity or person, that creates the conflict.
+Examples include hiring a company that is owned by a relative; entering into a partnership with a company that you own or control or your families own, control or have interest in; or giving business including purchases to a close personal friend.
+If money or anything of value is exchanged between Winrock and the conflicted entity or person, that creates the conflict.

-A common transactional conflict arises during a procurement, for example, when a Winrock employee’s procurement decisions are influenced by personal interests.
-This may include:
+A common transactional conflict arises during a procurement.
+For example, when a Winrock employee’s procurement decisions are influenced by personal interests.
+This may include any of these situations:

-A common transactional conflict arises during a subaward, for example, when a Winrock employee’s subaward decisions are influenced by personal interests.
-This may include:
+A common transactional conflict arises during a subaward, for example, when a Winrock employee’s subaward decisions are influenced by personal interests or a personal stake in the outcome of the procurement.
+This may include any of these stituations:

-Such hiring may be a conflict and is addressed separately in the policy by this name in the Code.
+Such hiring may be a conflict and is addressed separately in the policy by this name in the Code of Conduct.